ajeremy15/IBM-Data-Science-Professional-Certificate/README.md

-# Data Science Projects in Python
+# Data Science in Python

-<p>This repository consists of simple Python Projects from "IBM Data Science Professional Certificate" on Coursera.</p>
+<p>This repository consists of Python codes from "IBM Data Science Professional Certificate" on Coursera.</p>